5 Best Dog Breeds for Single Women Living Alone

 This breed is often available in animal shelters.
 So if you are looking for a dog that is already an adult, do some searching.

 The German Shepherd Dog is versatile and a great choice for a woman living alone.
-These still have a deep bark and a fierce reputation because of their experience with the army and police.
+These dogs have a deep bark and although they are one of the most popular pets in the US still have a fierce reputation because of their experience with the army and police.
 Almost all home invaders would avoid a household with one of these serving guard duty.

 This large dog (tall and weighing up to about 90 pounds) is often used as a guard or a service dog, as well as a drug and bomb sniffer.
 Most people are used to seeing the black and tan variety, but they are also available in solid black or white coat, and several other colors.
 They are intelligent, loyal, and if well socialized, are good with new house visitors.

 They do have some serious health issues, and if you are looking for a dog to provide companionship as well as protection, you must be sure that the line you choose from has no problems.